shanscendent/cannot.la/content/does/cannot.la.md

 ### Domain name
 After cycling through a free .fr domain gotten from a sketchy registrar, shanscendent.com and shanlee.cc, over the years, I finally settled on cannot.la{{< sidenote />}}, which I quite like!
 It's quirky enough and gives you a hint of where I'm from. {{< sidenote >}}If you're using namecheap, try using `COUPONFCNC` to get 20% off. [source](https://www.reddit.com/r/NameCheap/comments/11ygx2r/namecheap_coupon_20_off_permanent_code_couponfcnc/){{< /sidenote >}}

 I'm also using it for a bunch of subdomains, like one to point people to other selfhosted stuff from my homelab.
-It's patched together with a bunch of spit and tape at the moment so I'm going to have to revamp everything before I can do a writeup about it :(

 ### Analytics
 After going through an (admittedly) unscientific skim of the available selfhosted options for web analytics{{< sidenote />}} for this site, I settled on [Shynet](https://github.com/milesmcc/shynet).
 Here's a list of all the options I went through, and why I chose Shynet over them. {{< sidenote >}}[Awesome-Selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted?tab=readme-ov-file#analytics){{< /sidenote >}}